novuhq/novu-java/README.md

 Be sure to visit the Novu official [documentation website](https://docs.novu.co/docs) for additional information about our API.

-If you find a bug, please post the issue on [Github](https://github.com/mayorJAY/novu-java/issues).
+If you find a bug, please create an [issue](https://github.com/novuhq/novu-java/issues).

-As always, if you need additional assistance, join our Discord us a note [here](https://discord.gg/TT6TttXjRe).
+If you need additional assistance, join our Discord server [here](https://discord.gg/TT6TttXjRe).

 ## Contributors